Your Child's Checkup: 4 Years

 3. Ask questions, address concerns, and offer advice about how your child is:

 Eating.
-Schedule three meals and two nutritious snacks a day.
+Schedule 3 meals and 2 healthy snacks a day.
 If you have a picky eater, keep offering a variety of healthy foods for your child to choose from.
 Kids should be encouraged to give new foods a try, but don't force them to eat them.

 Peeing and pooping.
 By 4 years old, most kids are using the toilet.
 But many preschoolers who are potty trained during the day are not able to stay dry all night.
 It's also common for busy preschoolers to have an occasional daytime accident.
 Look for signs of "holding it" and encourage regular potty breaks.
 Talk to your doctor if your child is not yet potty trained or was previously trained and is now having problems.

 Sleeping.
-Preschoolers sleep about 11–12 hours a day.
-Many 4-year-olds have given up their afternoon nap, but be sure to schedule some quiet time during the day.
+Preschoolers sleep about 10–13 hours a day.
+Many 4-year-olds stop taking an afternoon nap, but be sure to schedule some quiet time during the day.

-- catch a bounced ball most of the time
+- can catch a large ball most of the time

-4. Perform a physical exam with your child undressed while you are present.
+4. Do an exam with your child undressed while you are present.
 This will include listening to the heart and lungs, observing motor skills, and talking to your child to assess speech and language development.

-Here are some things to keep in mind until your child's next routine visit at 5 years:
+Here are some things to keep in mind until your child's next checkup at 5 years:

 - Make time to eat together as a family most nights of the week.

-- Serve a variety of foods, including lean meats, fruits, vegetables, and whole grains.
+- Serve a variety of healthy foods, including lean meats, fish, fruits, vegetables, and whole grains.

-- Preschoolers should get 2 cups (480 ml) of low-fat milk (or equivalent low-fat dairy products) daily.
+- Preschoolers should get 2½ cups (600 ml) of low-fat milk (or other low-fat dairy products, like yogurt) daily.
+You can also give an unsweetened, fortified soy beverage.

-- If your child doesn't go to preschool, look for opportunities for playing and interacting with other kids.
+- If your child doesn't go to preschool, look for ways they can play and be with other kids.

 - To help prepare your child for kindergarten: